 A credit card offers the facility of ‘buy now, pay later’ and many people today use credit card to purchase goods and services.
-Most banks or non-banking financial companies (NBFCs) set a pre-decided limit on their credit cards, called as the credit limit.
+Most banks or non-banking financial companies (NBFCs) set a pre-decided limit on their credit cards, called the credit card limit.
 This credit limit is the maximum amount that the bank or NBFCs can extend to the credit-cardholder for the line of credit.
 A cardholder is made aware of the credit limit at the time of sanctioning the credit card.
 This knowledge helps in estimating how much debt he/she can take on the credit card.
-However, a common question asked is can credit card companies reduce credit limit?
+However, a common question asked is can credit card companies reduce credit card limit?
 Read on further to know –

-In ideal cases, credit card companies refrain from slashing the credit limit without first intimating the cardholder.
+In ideal cases, credit card companies refrain from slashing the credit card limit without first intimating the cardholder.
 However, they might alter the limit without a warning especially because of the following reasons-

 - When the credit card holder is consistently missing on his/her payments.

 - When the debt-to-income ratio of the cardholder has increased marginally to a point where the credit card companies deem it risky.
 Your debt-to-income ratio is the ratio of all your monthly debt payments divided by your total monthly income and is the first thing debt providers check to approve your credit card application.

 - When the credit card holder’s financial history gives the impression that he/she would not be able to pay back the borrowed credit

 - In certain cases, the credit card companies may also reduce the limit when the cardholder is not using a major portion of the credited limit.